gperdrizet/ds9-course-materials/README.md

 Extra course materials for data science cohort 9.

+## 2025-03-07

+Here are the two SciKit-learn meta-estimators for implementing your own ensemble methods:

+1. [`BaggingClassifier()`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.BaggingClassifier.html).
+Takes a classifier model as an argument.
+Trains n copies of that model on subsets of the data.
+Used to make your own 'forest' with any classification model type.
+2. [`VotingClassifier()`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html).
+Takes a list of classifier models and aggregates their predictions via majority voting.
+Can be used to create ensembles of more than one model type.

+Also worth a read - the original paper describing random forests: [Ho, T.K.
+(1995) Random Decision Forest](https://github.com/gperdrizet/ds9-course-materials/blob/main/resources/articles/Ho_random_decision_forests_1995.pdf).
+A little math heavy, but short and to the point.
+It does an excellent job explaining the motivation behind random forests and serves as a great primer on ensemble methods in general.

 ## 2025-03-05

 **Updated**: project boilerplate repository.
 Use this to fork your projects (or fork from my MVP repo): [4Geeks_datascience_project](https://github.com/gperdrizet/4Geeks_datascience_project)